learn-co-students/square_array-001/README.md

 ## Instructions

-You will build a method, `square_array`, that squares each element of an array of numbers and returns a new array of these squared elements.
-Please use an iterator and implement your own logic.
-Don't use any built in array methods other than `.each`––(collect, inject, etc.)
+You will build a method, `square_array`, that squares each element in an array of numbers and returns a new array of these squared numbers.
+Use an iterator and implement your own logic; *don't* use any built in array methods other than `.each` (e.g. `.collect`, `.inject`).

-A few question you can ask yourself:
+A couple of questions that you can ask yourself are:

 * What is the return value of calling `.each` on an array?
 * How can I operate on each element of an array and also collect or store those elements?

-## Bonus
+## Advanced

-Once you have the tests passing, see if you can implement this with a higher level iterator, maybe `collect`.
+Once you have the tests passing, see if you can implement this with a higher level iterator such as `.collect`.

-## Examples
+## Expectation Examples

 ```ruby
 numbers = [1,2,3]